FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

             other sizes but these are the known sizes that gazebo can recognize for a heightmap object.

     4 - convert2tif:
             Given a PDS (.lbl + ((aux.xml + .jp2) or (.img))), converts to a
             DEM (.tif).
 Might work with ISIS files (.cub + .lbl) but not tested

             If you encounter errors such as:
                 band 1: IReadBlock failed at X offset 0, Y offset 0: Failed to read scanline 0

                 or

                 0ERROR 1: Tile part length size inconsistent with stream length Either part of the file is corrupted or missing, try using a different pds or re-download it

+    5 - auto_gen_wrld:
+            For each image (.jpg) in the queue in the auto_gen_wrld, a world file and a model package are created with name.
+These items are piped into to appropriate folders for you.
+Ideally, use the output of mk_gaz_wrld for input to this program, especially if you want to use Park Ranger for this (see the Park Ranger section for details).

+            Things this script does NOT do for you:

+                - Check if your image is of the correct size for gazebo
+                - Create a world by throwing the image used for geometry with the images used for diffuse and normal map respectively
+                - Reset the queue nor the results

+            Things that you CAN configure in global variables for generate_xmls.py:

+                - The path for the diffuse and normal map
+                - Author name and author email (defaults to mine)
+                - Position of the terrain object
+                - What sdf version is being used

+            You can of course edit other items after everything is generated but be sure to update the world file as well as the sdf file in the respective model directory that is made for the heightmap in the ~/.gazebo/models.
+            You only need to update the tags in common for the heightmap, i.e. don't define physics in both the sdf and the world files.

+            For more details, see the Making a Gazebo World section.

 IMPORTANT NOTE: Before executing run again, you might want to at least execute the reset command otherwise it will execute the old jobs you sent to them as well